Barcelona deny hiring company to 'damaging the image' of Messi, Guardiola and others

 "2.- I3 Ventures, a service provider to the club, has no relationship with the accounts mentioned and, if any relationship was to come to light, the club would immediately end their contractual agreement and bring about any necessary legal action to defend their interests.

-"3.- As such, Barcelona confirm that it has services contracted relating to the monitoring of social media with the aim of analysing both positive and negative messages about the organisation itself.
+"3.- As such, Barcelona confirm that it has services contracted relating to the monitoring of social media with the aim of analyzing both positive and negative messages about the organization itself.

 "5.- The club demands an immediate rectification of the information published and reserves the right to exercise legal action against those who continue to implicate the club in such practices."